MSNP1381/msnp1381.github.io/_posts/2024-09-07-Evolution-Prompt.md

 Prompt optimization techniques aim to refine and improve prompts for better performance.
 DSPy introduces the concept of optimizers, which are algorithms that can tune the parameters of a DSPy program to maximize specified metrics, such as accuracy.

+> [!NOTE]
-{% include alert.html type="info" content="A DSPy optimizer is an algorithm that can tune the parameters of a DSPy program (i.e., the prompts and/or the LM weights) to maximize the metrics you specify, like accuracy." %}
+> A DSPy optimizer is an algorithm that can tune the parameters of a DSPy program (i.e., the prompts and/or the LM weights) to maximize the metrics you specify, like accuracy

 Given a metric, DSPy can optimize all three types of parameters (LM weights, instructions, and demonstrations) with multi-stage optimization algorithms.
 These can combine gradient descent (for LM weights) and discrete LM-driven optimization for crafting/updating instructions and creating/validating demonstrations.